-All supporters names are displayed under the “Supporters” heading on HalifaxTrails.ca.
+All supporter’s names are displayed under the “Supporters” heading on HalifaxTrails.ca.
 Feel free to include a website link or special instructions for your listing.
-Contact me with the info or leave a note with with contribution.
+Contact me with the info or leave a note with the contribution.

 Support HalifaxTrails.ca by bookmarking this link to use for your Amazon shopping.
 I receive a small commission on all Amazon purchases from that link, via their affiliate program.

 Shop.HalifaxTrails.ca is a personally curated mix of products that catch my eye when I’m researching equipment.
 It’s full of outdoor recreation gear, books and my own photography.
 I receive a small commission (roughly 5%) on all Amazon product purchases and a larger percentage for my photography.

 Clicking on ads throughout the site helps pay for the yearly web hosting fees.
 At a rate of pennies per click, it’s not much but it’s what pays that bill.
 (With regular contributions or shop purchases, I’d gladly get rid of the ads).

 1) Steve Morley

 2) Pat Sims-Eastwood, Oliver Doepner.

 Gail Stacey, Gretchen Amirault, John van Gurp, Carla M., Laura McDonald, Patrick Taylor, Frederick Rivard, Jonathan Woelber, Tamera Murdock, Lesley Brechin.

 People, Organizations, & Businesses Who Have Helped Me Along The Way: